 Find a place where you feel safe.
 If an incident has just occurred and a safe place cannot be located, consider contacting Campus Security (03 9479 2222) for assistance.

 If you have experienced sexual violence or assault, please consider contacting the Centres Against Sexual Assault.
 They will listen, believe and support you in making decisions which are right for you.
 The information you provide will not be reported back to the University, and you will be provided with support and reporting options.
 Outside of regular business hours you can contact the Sexual Assault Crisis Line on 1800 806 292.
 Please note, if you are based at Bundoora, you may be able to access services from the Northern Centre Against Sexual Assault on campus.
 For more information, please contact Northern CASA on 03 9496 2240 and identify yourself as a La Trobe student.

-Consider contacting Speak Up.
-We will listen, believe and support you in determining a course of action which is right for you.
-Call us on 03 9479 8988, or click Connect with Speak Up below.
+Consider contacting Safer Community We will listen, believe and support you in determining a course of action which is right for you.
+Call us on 03 9479 8988, or click Report Online below.

 Looking for more information?
 Our Sexual Harm Fact Sheet [PDF 242KB] offers some primary information as well as support and referring contacts